semgrep/semgrep-docs/docs/supported-languages.md

 ## Semgrep Code

-Secure your code quickly and continuously by scanning with Semgrep Code, a fast and lightweight SAST (Static Application Security Testing) product that leverages Semgrep OSS Engine and Semgrep Pro Engine.
-Semgrep Code helps you quickly find and fix vulnerabilities in your code base.
+Secure your code quickly and continuously by scanning with Semgrep Code, our SAST (Static Application Security Testing) product, powered by Semgrep OSS Engine and Semgrep Pro Engine.
+The Semgrep OSS Engine is the foundation of Semgrep, it's our [open-source engine](https://github.com/returntocorp/semgrep), designed for fast code analysis.
+The Semgrep Pro Engine is designed for advanced code analysis, designed to catch complex vulnerabilities and reduce false positives.
+Use Semgrep Code to quickly find and fix vulnerabilities in your code base.

 ### Language maturity
 Semgrep Code supports over 30 languages and counting! 🚀